Oichkatzelesfrettschen/lites/README.md

 The optional `setup.sh` script installs a wide range of cross-compilers and emulators along with standard build utilities such as build-essential, GCC, clang, llvm, m4, CMake, Ninja and Meson.
-It also sets up debugging and profiling tools, installs the pre-commit hooks and generates a `compile_commands.json` database for clang tooling.
+BSD make (`bmake`) and the optional `mk-configure` framework are installed as well.
+The script also sets up debugging and profiling tools, installs the pre-commit hooks and generates a
+`compile_commands.json` database for clang tooling.
 Run `pre-commit run -a` after editing sources to keep formatting consistent.
-The script ensures that `pre-commit`, `yacc` (via `byacc` or `bison`) and the Swift toolchain are installed, falling back to pip or additional package installs if necessary.
+The script installs `pre-commit` via pip when missing and ensures a `.pre-commit-config.yaml` file exists.
+It also verifies that `yacc` (via `byacc` or `bison`) and the Swift toolchain are available, falling back to additional package installs if necessary.
 Any package failures are recorded in `/tmp/setup_failures.log` so the remainder of the setup can continue.
 The script requires root privileges and network access.